Understanding the Science of Ocean and Coastal Acidification

 The Industrial Revolution’s Effect on the Global Carbon Cycle

-Not only do higher atmospheric concentrations of carbon dioxide alter the Earth’s climate, they also shift ocean chemistry.
-This phenomenon is due to the fact that carbon dioxide in the air can dissolve into bodies of water.
+Not only do higher atmospheric concentrations of carbon dioxide alter the Earth’s climate, they also impact ocean chemistry.
+This is because carbon dioxide in the atmosphere readily dissolves into water.

 Carbon Dioxide Imparts Acidity: Transformations of Carbon Dioxide in Water